Coding, capacity and duration of memory

 • Duration in memory refers to how long the information can be held in the memory store.

-• Peterson & Peterson (1959) studied the duration of Short Term Memory (STM) and found that it is less than 18 seconds.
+• Peterson & Peterson (1959) studied the duration of Short Term Memory (STM) and found that without rehearsal, STM has a very short duration of around 18-30 seconds.

 • Baddely used word lists of acoustically similar words and semantically similar words to test how acoustic and semantic coding effects the STM and LTM.